 When I went to the Scandinavian countries before I learned they have a great ferry system (or five) across the Baltic and North Sea.
 You can ride across the water for not too much money and be in another country in a couple hours.
 It’s a nice way to travel as the ferries are like mini cruise ships.
 They have bars, cafes, restaurants, slot machines, duty free shops, sleeping bunks and sometimes live entertainment.

-From Helsinki, Finland I was able to ride the ferry to Tallinn, Estonia.
+From Helsinki, Finland I was able to ride the ferry to Tallinn, Estonia beginning our travel in Northern Europe.
 In Tallinn we rented a car and drove down to Riga and then to Vilnius.
 We had a really great time checking out the old town in each of these cities.
 We wandered into the shops, through the alleys and sampled the local food and beverages.
 We even met some fun new friends.

 Whenever you go into a city check to see if they have a free walking tour.
 It’s a great way to get to know the history of the city, make new friends and get the lay of the land.